danBhentschel/techio-practical-linq/markdowns/07_MethodsExtractAValue/first_last_single.md

  - [x] 2.3

 ### ElementAt() method
 Try this one.
-What will the `ElementAt(2)` call return in this code snippet?
+What would the `ElementAt(2)` call return in this code snippet?

 ```csharp
 List<double> doubles = new List<double> { 2.0, 2.1, 2.2, 2.3 };